Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 Address in Korean: 서울특별시 송파구 올림픽로 240

-Tour options: Save money on entrance fees with discounted one day pass from Klook or purchase a Songpa L Pass for big savings on entry to Lotte World Adventure, Lotte World Aquarium, and Seoul Sky Observatory.
+Tour options: Save money on entrance fees with discounted one day pass from Klook for big savings on entry to Lotte World Adventure, Lotte World Aquarium, and Seoul Sky Observatory.

 Snow & Ice Festivals